robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 +-----
 ```
 This solution traces the outline of the staircase.

+Starting from the bottom-left corner of the matrix, count the negative numbers in each row.
 ```
 function countNegatives(grid: number[][]): number {
   const numRows = grid.length;